gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

     - from `src/${dist.name}/dist`
 4. Change the `distribution` plugin to configure the dist zip task to add `from $dist.contents`.
 5. Change the `java-library-distribution` plugin to configure the main distribution's `contents` property instead of the dist zip task.
-6. Change the `java-library-distribution` plugin so that it no longer adds the `distribution` extension, and remove the implementation.
+6. Change the `java-library-distribution` plugin so that it no longer adds the `distribution` extension, and remove the `DistributionExtension` implementation.

 ### DSL